JoshuaWise/not-supported/README.md

 ## Known Bugs in Supported Browsers

 `not supported` is designed to give developers the best experience possible by removing the burden of dealing with outdated browsers.
-However, even the most recent browsers contains some bugs in the features listed above.
+However, even the most recent browsers contain some bugs in the features listed above.

 Here is a **non-exhaustive** list of some bugs that you still may encounter.
 This list is intended as a reference for when you experience issues in a supported browser.